petedavisdev/petedavis.dev/_notes/stackedit.md

 Initially I tried taking notes directly on GitHub, but it was way too laborious.
 You have to navigate to the correct repo, branch and folder, create a file (not forgetting the .md extension), switch back-and-forth between edit and preview to see your formatting and write a commit message every time you want to save!

+All of this is even more cumbersome if you want to note down an idea on your phone when you're out and about.

+A good note taking workflow should minimise barriers between having an idea and recording it.

 ## StackEdit to the rescue!

 1. Markdown is a great format for taking notes.
 Easily convert them into blog posts and use a static site generator to get them online.